Friday, May 31, 2024

 The car featured in Gran Turismo 7 is of course the 3-door hatchback in SiR-II variant powered by the 1.6 L D16Z6 VTEC I4 engine.

-In the world of Initial D, the EG Civic 3-door hatchback is the preferred car of Shingo Shoji, the half of the Night Kids duo.
-Shingo challenged Takumi Fujiwara in a duel with one twisted handicap; having their right hands duct-taped to the steering wheel.
-It was a sick duel but Takumi kept his cool.
-In the end, Shingo crashed and Takumi won the race.
+In the world of Initial D, the EG Civic 3-door hatchback is the preferred car of Shingo Shoji, who is half of the Night Kids duo.
+Shingo challenged Takumi Fujiwara to a race with a challenging handicap: both drivers had their right hands duct-taped to the steering wheel.
+It was an intense duel, but Takumi remained calm throughout.
+Ultimately, Shingo crashed his car, allowing Takumi to win the race.

-I always wanted to ride in a Honda Civic.
-When I finally got to drive one in Gran Turismo, I realized just how good its dynamics are.
-Long story short but it's no wonder why so many people want to experience the Civic magic while they can.
-Some abuse the privilege by making their Civics loud enough to wake the neighborhood and fast enough to get themselves killed.
+I have always wanted to drive a Honda Civic.
+When I finally got the chance to drive one in Gran Turismo, I discovered just how impressive its dynamics are.
+In short, it’s no wonder that so many people want to experience the magic of the Civic while they can.
+Unfortunately, some take this privilege too far, making their Civics so loud that they disturb the neighborhood and so fast that they put themselves at risk.

 Today, I went to the eastern section of Suzuka Circuit to prove just how good the first Heisei-era Civic was.
 Don't worry, I won't be duct-taping my hand on the steering wheel just like in Initial D. Anyway, let's roll the tape.